Exploring Our New Home: A Guide to Truro, Nova Scotia

 Truro Civic Square

-This year-round market runs every Saturday morning and has products from over 50 friendly vendors during the peak summer season.
+The Truro Farmer’s Market is a year-round market that runs every Saturday morning and has products from over 50 friendly vendors during the peak summer season.
 Find local produce, baked goods, health and home products, wine and spirits, cheese, eggs, meat, etc. – it could easily replace your weekly trip to the grocery store all on its own (plus more).
 Live music and children’s activity make it even better.

 Millbrook Cultural & Heritage Centre

 Just south of Truro is the Millbrook Cultural and Heritage Centre.
 The centre has an excellent museum and interactive tours to help visitors understand the history and culture of the Mi’kmaw people.
-There also is a gift shop onsite which has a first nations focus supporting local Indigenous artists.
-Throughout the year there are various events hosted and Pete had attended a talk from an elder about various natural medicines and how he would collect and use them.
+There also is a gift shop on site which has a first nations focus supporting local Indigenous artists.
+Throughout the year, there are various events hosted, and Pete attended a talk from an elder about various natural medicines and how he would collect and use them.

 Berlin Wall Sections